marcelpetrick/DevNotes/BeenThereSeenThat/20231114_Adaptive_resilient_sustainable_organizational_development_beyond_agile/README.md

 * acceptance and new storming phase is needed
 * lots of organizations have already a challenge to implement existing frameworks
 * too many existing frameworks are already a challenge and miss their promise
-* as new framework: is it vaiable and profitable enough?
+* as new framework: is it viable and profitable enough?

 ![](img00.png)